How the Algorithm Works

 - Soft constraints — these are goals the algorithm tries to achieve as well as possible.
 Friend preferences, scale balance targets, and gender balance targets are soft constraints.
 The algorithm optimizes for them but may trade off one against another to find the best overall outcome.

-How Pre-Assignments Are Handled
+How Required Placements Are Handled

 The Iterative Process

-The algorithm doesn't simply drop students into classes one by one.
+The algorithm doesn't simply drop students into classrooms one by one.
 Instead, it explores many different configurations, evaluating each one against all of your constraints and objectives.
 Through this iterative process, it converges on the arrangement that provides the best overall balance.

 Because the algorithm tries many possibilities, running it multiple times may produce slightly different results.
 Each run is an opportunity to discover a configuration that better fits your priorities.